underhillanna/PhotosynQ-Documentation/tutorials/_r_import_photosynq_data.md

 Replace the ID and the email address with your information.
 A popup window will ask you to enter your password.

 ### View the Project Data
 Now we want to view all of the data in our project.
-In this example we used two different protocols, so we need to create a unique dataframe for each protocol.
+In this example we used two different protocols, so we need to create a unique data-frame for each protocol.
 If you are using the MultispeQ v1.0 we have created a new default protocol (Leaf Photosynthesis MultispeQ V1.0) that includes all of the standard PhotosynQ parameters in a single protocol.

 Also, unless we tell R otherwise, we will import all of the data from the project.
-In this example, we will limit the dataframe to only measurements that were not flagged (if a data point is not flagged, then its status is listed as 'submitted'), and only the measurements where 'top' was the answer to the project questions "Leaf.Location".
+In this example, we will limit the data-frame to only measurements that were not flagged (if a data point is not flagged, then its status is listed as 'submitted'), and only the measurements where 'top' was the answer to the project questions "Leaf.Location".

 ```{r}
 # Select a Protocol from the List of Data Frames.
 This is based on the measurement protocol that your project uses.